Abaza-Owen/MLETT/README.txt

 xyz file as Gaussian16 does an initilization step that gathers the inital geometry and velocities with no calculation of gradient or potential energy.

-option		function
+mode:
+  "convert":
+    options:
       input method:
         -f		          (file) Parse and Write from one specified .log file (default) -d 	  	        (directory) Parse and Write from all .log files in current working directory output content:
         -g	    	      (gradient) Include gradient/force in output XYZ, necessary for sGDML, optional for MSA -ec	    	      (energy constraints) Filter out points wiht potential energies above a certain threshold.
 You will be prompted for higher and lower constraints once the program runs. output format:
         -s              (sGDML) SGDML file format (Force: kcal/mol*ang, Dist: Ang, Eng: kcal/mol) (default) -m		          (MSA) MSA file format (Force: Hartree/Bohr, Dist: Ang, Eng: Hartree) -r  	  	      (Raw) Raw file format.
 For testing only.
 (Force: Hartree/Bohr, Dist: Bohr, Eng: Hartree)

+    "trim":
+      options:
+        --S a1 a2         (vector) Establishes interatomic vector representing which pairing should be used to assess a maximum distance
+        --d max_dist      (float distance) Specifies the maximum distance between the atoms specified in the 'S' vector a given datapoint can have without being trimmed
+        --lb min_energy   (float energy) Specifies minimum energy, in whatever unit the dataset original had, that a datapoint can have without being trimmed
+        --hb max_energy   (float energy) Specifies minimum energy, in whatever unit the dataset original had, that a datapoint can have without being trimmed

+    "heatmap":
+      options:
+        --S a1 a2         (vector) Establishes interatomic vector representing which pairing should be used to assess interatomic distance for plotting
+        --bins integer    (integer) Specifies the number of bins for the heatmap.
+A higher number corresponds to finer detail, but smaller datasets tend to suffer in visibility.

+    "group":
+      n/a as of the latest release

+    "scatter":
+      n/a as of the latest release

-Input filenames and output filenames will be ignored if the -d option is used.
-All .log files in the directory will be parsed and their output will be written to a file corresponding to the parent filename with the .xyz extension.
+Input filenames and output filenames will be ignored if the -d option is used with the convert functionality.
+All .log files in the directory will be parsed and their output will be written to a file corresponding to the parent filename with the .xyz extension substituted for .log.

-It is important to note that this script was written with BOMD AM1 trajectories in mind.
+It is important to note that this script was written with BOMD AM1 and wB97XD trajectories in mind.
 If you are finding that it does not work as expected for a Gaussian job using a different method or level of theory you can try to modify the script.
 Otherwise, please email me a copy of the script that you are using along with the output file it is not working correctly with, and I will try to modify the script to work for your job as soon as possible.

-Important: There seems to be a small issue with restarting trajectories from a failed previous run, where although the time printed in the log file as being 0.0000fs, but the geometry is different from the orientation input in the log file.
-I am not sure if this is an issue with Gaussian itself or Gaussview, where the input gjf was generated, but I am not sure which value is correct or which forces coerrespond correctly with the first step in these cases.
-If all other points match the log file in such a job, I would recommend manually removing the first step in the xyz file due to this uncertainty.
-I have not observed this issue when starting a trajectory from the script designed to generate random velocities.
-Again, gaussian log files can be somewhat lengthy and sometimes inconsistent, and my code is defintely not infailable.
-Be sure to always verify at least a few points, especially recalculated points to ensure that you are using valid data for training.
 ____________________________________________________________________________________________________________________________________________________________________________
 Questions:
 Always feel free to shoot me an email at the address above.
 I will do my best to help you.